azaddeveloper/imp-notes/README.md

 **Common Changes in php.ini file on AWS server**

-    1. Open file by commmand
-        sudo nano /etc/php.ini
+    1. Open file by below commmand sudo nano /etc/php.ini

     2. find and replace according your need